jeff4/bionotes.github.io/index.md

 * p.
 277 saturated hydrocarbons like butane VS. 2methylpropane branched chain
 * p.
 277 cyclopropane, cyclobutane, cyclopentane, cyclohexane
 * p.
 278 C=O is a carbonyl group.
 * p.
-278-279 Aldehydes are hydrocarbons that have a -CHO functional group aka an "adldehyde functional group" which necessarily includes a carbonyl.
+278-279 Aldehydes are hydrocarbons that have a -CHO functional group aka an "aldehyde functional group" which necessarily includes a carbonyl.
 * Whereas **alkanes** ( p.277) are necessarily saturated (aka have maximum # of hydrogens possible aka no double bonds between carbons), **alkenes** (p.
 280) are hydrocarbons that have at least 1 C=C double bond.
 * **Alkynes** are unsaturated hydrocarbons as well, but unlike alkenes, alkynes have triple bonds between carbon atoms.